Oil prices fall as Russia, Saudi Arabia expected to boost supply

-TOKYO : Oil prices fell in early trade on Friday after a recent rally, as profit-taking and expectations of supply increases by Russia and Saudi Arabia outweighed forecasts of positive demand from China during its Golden Week holiday.
+TOKYO: Oil prices fell in early trade on Friday (Sep 29) after a recent rally, as profit-taking and expectations of supply increases by Russia and Saudi Arabia outweighed forecasts of positive demand from China during its Golden Week holiday.

-Brent November futures which expire on Friday were down 21 cents to $95.17 per barrel.
-Brent December futures lost 10 cents to trade at $93.00 per barrel at 0055 GMT.
-U.S. West Texas Intermediate crude (WTI) fell 8 cents to $91.63 per barrel.
+Brent November futures which expire on Friday were down 21 cents to US$95.17 per barrel.
+Brent December futures lost 10 cents to trade at US$93.00 per barrel at 12.55am GMT.
+US West Texas Intermediate crude (WTI) fell 8 cents to US$91.63 per barrel.

 The market is currently tight with the combined cuts of 1.3 million barrels per day to the end of the year by Saudi Arabia and Russia, part of OPEC+, the Organization of the Petroleum Exporting Countries (OPEC) and allies.